Speaker Camp helps you get ready to present at conferences. Spend your Saturday with us and get prepared to get on stage and show your smarts!

 Samantha has over 15 years of experience in leading large, customer-centered programs from strategy through design, execution and optimization at companies such as Microsoft and Amazon.
 She is passionate about creating holistic customer experiences that are seamless and provide delight across channels, time, and devices.
 Samantha has a Masters in Library and Information science from the University of Washington where she regularly teaches graduate level courses on information architecture and user experience.
 She is fortunate to have been invited to speak and teach globally on customer experience and designing for this omnichannel, convergent world.

 Founder, User Interface Engineering, & Co-founder, Centre Center

-Jared M. Spool is the founder of User Interface Engineering, the largest usability research organization of its kind in the world.
-If you’ve ever seen Jared speak about user experience design, you know that he’s probably the most effective and knowledgeable communicator on the subject today.
-He’s been working in the field of usability and experience design since 1978, before the term “usability” was ever associated with computers.
+Jared Spool is the founder of User Interface Engineering (UIE), the largest usability research organization of its kind in the world.
+If you’ve ever seen Jared speak about usability, you know that he’s probably the most effective and knowledgeable communicator on the subject today.
+He’s been working in the field of usability and design since 1978, before the term “usability” was ever associated with computers.

 All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
 Organizers will enforce this code throughout the event.
 We are expecting cooperation from all participants to help ensuring a safe environment for everybody.